crbellis/RL_SB_Agent/README.md

 Python version: python 3.9

+Note: our environment is set up to fix the mixed up row, col pairs for the boards with "-" in the name.
+Meaning, we read the dimension of the boards in those files as columns, rows, instead of rows, columns.

 ## How to run

 <p>You can run our model by importing <code>test_model</code> from <code>main.py</code>.
 Or within the <code>main.py</code> file editing the line